- My TV options

 Audio Description is a free service that can improve the enjoyment of TV for people with sight problems by adding additional commentary describing body language, expressions and movements.

-Many popular programmes such as Eastenders, Coronation Street and Doctor Who are audio described, not to mention many dramas, documentaries, cookery shows, travel programmes, children’s programmes and films.
+Many popular programmes such as Eastenders, Coronation Street and Doctor Who are audio described, not to mention many other dramas, documentaries, cookery shows, travel programmes, children’s programmes and films.

 A comprehensive schedule of programmes with audio description can be found on the TV Help website www.tvhelp.org.uk/audes/schedule.php.

-Many Freeview products have audio description (including all HD equipment).
+Many Freeview products have audio description (including all Freeview HD equipment).
 The RNIB have produced a useful fact sheet with information on products that offer access to audio description programming.

 For further information, you can also contact the RNIB on 0303 123 999.